tobydarling/pdiostat/README.md

 ## Prerequisites
 pdsh must be setup up with ssh keys for all servers that are part of your clustered filesystem.
-If your hosts are in group ''beegfs'', the following should return their hostnames:
+If your hosts are in group ''ceph'', the following should return their hostnames:

 ```
-# pdsh -g beegfs hostname
+# pdsh -g ceph hostname
 ```

 It needs a reasonably modern version of iostat on both the cluster